 The history of the Pisco Sour would tell you that the Pisco Sour was invented by Victor Morris’s wine bar in Lima during the 1920s.

 And although Chile also claims to have invented the Pisco Sour, documents such as printed advertisements or his bar’s register show that Pisco Sours were being served at the Morris Bar before anywhere else.

 But a recent discovery of a Peruvian cookbook from 1903 made me question the origin of the Pisco Sour.
 This cookbook, Nuevo Manual de Cocina a la Criolla (Lima 1903), suggests that the origin of the Pisco Sour may be a traditional creole cocktail made in Lima over 100 years ago.

-It all started with a tweet by Franco Cabachi from Pitahaya Bar in Lima, in which he posted a picture of a Peruvian cookbook from 1903 which had recipes for two of the cocktails in the book.
-The one that caught my eye was simply titled “Cocktail” — this is the approximate translation:
+It all started with a tweet by Franco Cabachi from Pitahaya Bar in Lima, in which he posted a picture of a Peruvian cookbook from 1903 that had recipes for two of the cocktails in the book.
+The one that caught my eye was simply titled “Cocktail” — This is the approximate translation:

 Up to three glasses can be made with one egg white and a heaping teaspoon of fine sugar, adding the rest of the ingredients as needed for each glass.
 All this is beaten in a cocktail shaker until you’ve made a small punch.